mx0c/RSA-Implementation-in-Python/README.md

 # RSA-Implementation-in-Python
-This is a simple but relativly fast implementation of the RSA Algorithm
+This is a simple but relativly fast implementation of the RSA Algorithm in Python